near/NEPs/specs/Standards/Wallets/InjectedWallets.md

 The introduction of this standard makes it possible for `near-api-js` to become wallet-agnostic and eventually move away from the high amount of coupling with NEAR Wallet.
 It simplifies projects such as [Wallet Selector](https://github.com/near/wallet-selector) that must implement various abstractions to normalise the different APIs before it can display a modal for selecting a wallet.

 This standard takes a different approach to a wallet API than other blockchains such as [Ethereum's JSON-RPC Methods](https://docs.metamask.io/guide/rpc-api.html#ethereum-json-rpc-methods).
 Mainly, it rejects the `request` abstraction that feels unnecessary and only adds to the complexity both in terms of implementation and types.
-Instead, it exposes various methods directly on the top-level object that makes it easier to discover functionality.
+Instead, it exposes various methods directly on the top-level object that also improves discoverability.

 There has been many iterations of this standard to help inform what we consider the "best" approach right now for NEAR.
 Below is summary of the key design choices:

 ### Single account vs. multiple account

-Almost every wallet implementation we had seen in NEAR used a single account model until work began on [WalletConnect](https://walletconnect.com/).
+Almost every wallet implementation in NEAR used a single account model until we began integrating with [WalletConnect](https://walletconnect.com/).
 In WalletConnect, sessions can contain any number of accounts that can be modified by the dApp or wallet.
 The decision to use a multiple account model was influenced by the following reasons:

-- It future-proofs the API even if wallets (such as MetaMask) only support a single account.
+- It future-proofs the API even if wallets (such as MetaMask) only support a single "active" account.
 - Other blockchains such as [Ethereum](https://docs.metamask.io/guide/rpc-api.html#eth-requestaccounts) implement this model.
-- Access to multiple accounts allows dApps more freedom to improve UX as users can switch between accounts seamlessly.
+- Access to multiple accounts allow dApps more freedom to improve UX as users can seamlessly switch between accounts.
-- Aligns with WalletConnect via the Bridge Wallet Standard.
+- Aligns with WalletConnect via the [Bridge Wallet Standard](#TODO).

 ### Store FunctionCall access keys in dApp vs. wallet